bylexus/adventofcode2020/README.md

 This is more or less the famous Sherlock Holmes quote:

 "When you've ruled out the impossible, what remains is the truth, however improbable it is." :-)

+## Day 17 - Conway Cubes

+An infinite-cube, state-mutation problem.
+My implementation stores all (known, already calculated) coordinates in a dictionnary, with the coordinate tuples as keys, and the state as value.

+Then I create a new dict, and calculate the new state into the new dict, so to not override while calculating.

+The dimensions really don't matter.
+The only hard part here was:

+* calculating all neighbours (simple with python's itertools.product:  `neighbours = list(product([0,1,-1],repeat=dims)))` calculates all permutations of the relative coordinates 0,1,-1
+* see that for all KNOWN coordinates, also the unknown neighbours need to be calculated, too.

+Calculation is really slow, but I have some ideas how to improve, which I am doing later.